What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 Chirripó National Park

 Located in the Talamanca Mountains of Costa Rica, Chirripó National Park is a hiker’s paradise.
 The park is home to the country’s highest peak, Cerro Chirripó, which stands at over 12,000 feet.
-Hikers can explore the park’s stunning vistas, lush forests, and alpine landscapes, all while taking in the breathtaking views of the surrounding landscape.
-With its challenging trails and unparalleled beauty, Chirripó National Park is a must-visit destination for any outdoor enthusiast.
+Hikers can explore the park’s breathtaking vistas, lush forests, and alpine landscapes, all while taking in the breathtaking views of the surrounding landscape.
+With its challenging trails and unparalleled beauty, Chirripó National Park is a must-visit for any outdoor enthusiast.

 Guanacaste National Park